delashu/delashu.github.io/bigdat/number_theory.md

 ### Unit Testing

 Each helper function and the final function has been unit tested.
-Readers can find the raw .py function files [here](https://github.com/delashu/pysolve_notebooks/blob/main/num_theory/num_theory.py)  and the unit test .py file [here](https://github.com/delashu/pysolve_notebooks/blob/main/num_theory/num_theory_test.py).
+Readers can find the raw .py function file [here](https://github.com/delashu/pysolve_notebooks/blob/main/num_theory/num_theory.py)  and the unit test .py file [here](https://github.com/delashu/pysolve_notebooks/blob/main/num_theory/num_theory_test.py).

-Below is a suite of unit tests for sub function and final function that can be found in the above links.
+Below is a suite of unit tests for each sub function and the final function that can be found in the above links.
 The final unit-test checks if the function correctly finds the first 10-digit prime in the expansion e (*answer*: 7427466391) :

 ```python
 #import the num_theory functions from num_theory.py